-Following a consultation letter sent on 23 March 2015, PKC provided information on existing air quality monitoring locations.
-PKC was also consulted on and agreed with the selection of suitable monitoring locations for the six-month monitoring programme.
+16.2.21 Following a consultation letter sent on 23 March 2015, PKC provided information on existing air quality monitoring locations.
+PKC was also consulted and agreed on the selection of suitable monitoring locations for the six-month monitoring programme.